shwetabh-23/Understanding_multimodal_models/README.md

 </h3>
 For each word (i.e., for each value in the last dimension of the reshaped matrix), generate a 16x16 attention map.
 These maps quantify how much attention the word gives to the entire image.
 <h3 style="text-align: left; font-family: 'Arial', sans-serif; font-size: 20px; font-weight: normal; font-style: italic; color: #34495e;">
-Overlay Attention Maps on the Image:
+Overlay Attention Maps on the Image: <br><br>
 </h3>
-Each attention map is plotted over the original image, allowing a comparative study of how different words interact with the visual input.
+Each attention map is plotted over the original image, allowing a comparative study of how different words interact with the visual input. <br><br>

 <h3 style="text-align: left; font-family: 'Arial', sans-serif; font-size: 20px; font-weight: normal; font-style: italic; color: #34495e;">
 Key Results from Visualization